ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 <br>

 Data often gets corrupted when transferred between contexts, a major issue in database management.
 Data corruption is a kind of analog for our `DANGLING EDGE CONDITION` on graphs.
 And in the same way that AlgebraicJulia will allow us to use high level abstractions to resolve our dangling edge problems, there are other category theoretic techniques for data migration that offer a canonical way of migrating data that automatically takes care of various annoying edge conditions.
 See the paper Functorial Data Migration[^2] for details.

+## 3.5 Summary

+In this chapter we have developed the concept of a schema, a verstaile data structure and the principle way to define things in AlgebraicJulia.
+In the next chapter we will put this idea to a specific use, characterizing a certain kind of graph relationship as a schema.
+In subsequent chapters that relationship will give us a way to manipulate graphs without having to worry about the `DANGLING EDGE CONDITION`.

 ## Footnotes and References